-Product Liability in New South Wales
+Product Liability in NSW

 Accidents happen!
 It’s one of the oldest platitudes in the books, often accompanied by a rueful smile and half-hearted shrug in the face of hapless error or unexpected circumstances.
 And with recent studies reporting that 22.4% of Australian class actions in the past 20 years have been made up of product liability claims, it is clear that however clichéd, accidents DO indeed happen, and are often the result of faulty products.
-If you or a loved one have suffered from a product-related injury or illness, it is important that you contact a Sydney personal injury lawyer as soon as possible to discuss your case and explore your possible claim options, because very tight time limits apply.
+If you or a loved one have suffered from a product-related injury or illness, it is important that you contact a personal injury lawyer as soon as possible to discuss your case and explore your possible claim options, because very tight time limits apply.

 What Must Be Proven?